Baha® Bone Conduction Implants

 There are two ways we hear sound-- through air conduction and through bone conduction.
 They both work together to help us listen to and perceive sound.
 However, when we hear ourselves speak, it is actually the enhancement of lower frequencies by vibrations in the bone that helps us perceive our ‘normal’ tone of voice.

-While a hearing aid tries to push sound through the damaged part of the ear, the Baha System uses your natural ability to conduct sound to bypass the damaged outer and middle ear and sends clearer, more crisp sound directly to your inner ear.1
+While a hearing aid tries to push sound through the damaged part of the ear, the Baha System uses your natural ability to conduct sound through bone vibrations.
+Through bone conduction, sound bypasses the damaged outer or middle ear and sends clearer, more crisp sound directly to your inner ear.

-Unlike hearing aids, bone conduction implants are covered by Medicare.
-They are also covered by many insurance plans and typically Medicaid.* Contact your insurance company or local Hearing Implant Specialist to determine coverage as well as your estimated out-of-pocket expenses.
+Unlike hearing aids, Cochlear™ Baha® Bone Conduction Implant Systems are covered by Medicare.
+They are also covered by most insurance plans and typically Medicaid.* Contact your insurance company or local Hearing Implant Specialist to determine coverage as well as your estimated out-of-pocket expenses.
 The cost of the bone conduction implant will vary from person to person based on their specific health plan.
-Learn more about insurance coverage.

 Meet others whose lives have been changed with a Baha Implant.